the-other-mariana/computational-geometry/voronoi/README.md

 2. For every height h of the Beach Line:
 3. Check if there is an event in Q at height h
 4. If there is an event:
-5. Remove the firt event of Q. Do a Q pop basically and call it p
+5. Remove the first event of Q. Do a Q pop basically and call it p
 6. If the event is a place event: <br />
     -> *ActivatePlace(p)*
 7. Else: it is a circle event: <br />